Newsletter for parents and carers of, and professionals working with, children and young people with SEND.

 - We are an inclusive school that holds a child’s emotional development as a priority.
 Developing a young person’s emotional well being is key to developing a positive attitude to academic learning as well as developing the skills to manage a variety of social challenges confidently.

-- The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class
+- The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class.

 How does the school manage the administration of medicines?

 - Parents need to contact the school office if the prescribed medication is recommended by healthcare professionals and needs to be taken during the school day.
 Any medication must be given to the school in the packaging that it was dispensed in by the pharmacy, with the child’s name and administration information clearly shown.
-A form must also be completed by the parent and medicines handed into and collected from the school office
+A form must also be completed by the parent on the school APP and medicines handed into and collected from the school office

 - As a staff, we have regular training and updates on conditions and medication affecting individual children, so that all staff are able to manage medical situations